h4koo/ANPI_Proyecto2/code/README.txt

 by a robot, and the value of the resistors represents the ease of that path, which depends on a provided black and white image, where the black parts are blocks and the white parts movable space.
-The program intends to find a route between two provided nodes of the map using the outgoing current with the higher absolute value, and by using vectors that re[resent the general movement of a particle in a forcefield.
+The program intends to find a route between two provided nodes of the map using the outgoing current with the higher absolute value, and by using vectors that represent the general movement of a particle in a forcefield.

 CONTACT